 The Tokaj region has a long history of winemaking.
 Historians claim that it started in the times of the Roman empire around 300 AD.
 Over the centuries, many different cultures immigrated into the region.
 Among them were the Slavs in the 6th century, the Magyars in the 9th century, and the Walloons between 1100 and 1300 AD.
 All of them were engaged in winemaking, but the region’s rise to fame only started in the 1600s.

-It’s disputed whether this legend is true because historical evidence suggests that noble rot wines existed decades before the described event.
-However, winemakers in Tokaj started to expose their wines to the fungus that causes noble rot intentionally.
+It is disputed whether this legend is true because historical evidence suggests that noble rot wines existed decades before the described event.
+However, Tokaj’s winemakers started exposing their wines to the fungus that causes noble rot intentionally.
 And the sweet wine they made became very popular in all of Hungary.
 It also became one of the most important export goods for the princes of Transylvania who ruled over the region.
 Especially the high society of Poland and Russia bought it regularly.
-The Russian Emperor even established a representation in the Tokaj region to ensure the wine supply didn’t run dry.
+The Russian Emperor even established a representation in the Tokaj region to ensure the wine supply did not run dry.
 Another famous fan of Tokaji wines was King Louis XIV of France.

 In 1737, a royal decree delimited the Tokaj region and set strict regulations for wine production therein.
 Forty-five years later, one of the world’s first classification systems with precise quality standards was introduced.